janm31415/forthbyte/README.md

 - [Rampcode](https://github.com/gabochi/rampcode)
 - probably many others

 Forthbyte is my attempt at generating a bytebeat and floatbeat machine using a dialect of the language Forth.
+If you want to try it out, you can take a look at some examples in the examples subfolder.

 Screenshot
 ----------